jhinnen1/naturepoints-v2/README.md

-This is the front-end of A MEAN stack project I worked on briefly.
+This is the front-end of a MEAN stack project I worked on briefly.